NomiChirps/tplp2/README.md

 ```

 # TODO / Notes
-- [ ] run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.
-- [ ] move/redirect config headers to a config/ dir
-- [ ] Why are we spending so much time in Tmr Svc?
-- [ ] (!!!) vApplicationGetIdleTaskMemory mystery: why doesn't my definition clash with the rp2040 port's in idle_task_static_memory.c?
-- [ ] consider removing the xTaskDelete() at the end of startup, and switching to heap_1.
-- [ ] generate & examine .map file for the firmware blob
-- [ ] use bloaty to find things to trim off the firmware size
-- [ ] find or make a proper logging framework so i can selectively enable tracing stuff.
-- [ ] create a lint.sh or something. to cover cc and bzl files
-- [ ] Vendor all 3rd party libraries
 - [ ] Create a front panel UI
   - [x] Use [LVGL](https://lvgl.io)
 - [ ] Get peripheral hardware running